M41K3l77/academicprojects/README.md

 ### LectorTickets, RCMMChatApp and ZonaAzulCC projects

 * LectorTickets is the movil client of my degree final project and basically obtains data of ticket images and send it to the cloud.
-Data thats obtain are name of supermarket, quantities, prices and names of products.
+Data thats obtain are supermarket and product names, quantitiesand prices.
 * RCMMChatApp is a chat application using sockets.
 * ZonaAzulCC is an application thats tells you the blue parking areas in the city of Caceres (Spain) and how arrives there.